 You can also improve your salary by getting additional training.
 The more versatile your training is, the more useful you will be to your department.

-3. Typical Benefits of Full-Time Firefighters
+3. Typical Benefits of Full-Timers (Not Volunteers)

 Like most full-time government positions, being a firefighter comes with tons of useful benefit programs.
 If you’re one of the providers for your family, you’ll appreciate the health insurance programs that you can enroll your entire family in.